DragonL40/logseq/pages/Differentiable Quality Diversity.md

 - The differentiable quality diversity problem is a special case of [[Quality Diversity]] where both the objective and measure functions are first-order differentiable.
 - ## Main Contribution
 	- Introduce and formalize the problem of [[DQD]].
-	- Present the algorithm [[Objective and Measure Gradient MAP-Elites via a Gradient Arborescence]], based on [[MAP-Elites]], and which branches based on the measures $but ascends based on the objective function f
+	- Present the algorithm [[Objective and Measure Gradient MAP-Elites via a Gradient Arborescence]], based on [[MAP-Elites]], and which branches based on the measures $m_i$ but ascends based on the objective function $f$.
 	- Present the algorithm [[Covariance Matrix Adaptation MAP-Elites via a Gradient Arborescence]], based on the [[CMA-ME]] algorithm, and which branches based on the objective-measure space but ascends based on maximizing the QD objective.
 - ## Key Concepts
 	- [[gradient arborescence]]